pivotal-cf/docs-pks/windows-logging.hbs.md

 To prepare your working environment:

 1. Install `docker` on the local machine you are working from.
-If you are working from a TKGI-provisioned Windows worker node, Docker is already installed.
+If you are working from a {{ vars.product_short }}-provisioned Windows worker node, Docker is already installed.
 1. Follow the steps in
 [Configure Docker for Creating Windows Containers](#configure-docker) below.